zr-tex8r/BXbase/README.md

 The main goal of this package is to provide part of the functions of the [etoolbox] package for TeX engines without e-TeX extension.
-(Note that TeX users in Japan have long used the pTeX engine for writing Japanese, and e-TeX extention for the engine did not appeared until around 2010.)
+(Note that TeX users in Japan have long used the pTeX engine for writing Japanese, and e-TeX extention for that engine did not appear until around 2010.)

 [etoolbox]: https://www.ctan.org/pkg/etoolbox